sureshmopidevi/sureshmopidevi/README.md

 ## Suresh Mopidevi -- @sureshmopidevi 😎

-🌳 Hello there , Im Suresh mopidevi, Im from india 🇮🇳.
-I build iOS applications and Software development kits with **Swift** programming language (sweetest ever) from last 3.6 years.
-I love speed, Wait! not the speed you are thinking about.
+🌳 Hello there , I'm Suresh, I'm from INDIA 🇮🇳.
+I build iOS applications and Software development kits with **Swift** programming language (the sweetest ever) from last 3.6 years.
+I love speed, Wait!
+Not the speed you are thinking about.
 I love to build very responsive applications, and honestly i love high configured laptop 💻 and stable internet connection 🌐 to make work done.

 ### Things i was expertise on
 - Experience in creating UI interfaces with **Storyboards** and Programmatically with